ArthurCrespy/kfs/README.md

-# kfs-1
+# kfs

-Grub, boot and screen
+Kernel from Scratch

 ---